 What can a new college student do differently to write well at the college level?

 First, understand that good writing is the result of a process that takes time and effort.
 Papers that are thrown together the night before they are due are often below average or unacceptable.
 Good writing requires proper brainstorming, research, drafting, revising and proofreading.
 Be prepared to budget your time properly before a paper is due and dedicate ample effort to writing it.
-Students who need help budgeting their time might find it helpful to use an assignment calculator such as this one from the University of Connecticut.
+Students who need help budgeting their time might find it helpful to use an assignment calculator such as this one from the University of Minnesota.

 What are some of the most common problems professors see in college writing?

 These are two of the most common problems.
 Remember that good writing is clear and understandable, and that means punctuating correctly and avoiding extraneous words and phrases.
 It also means avoiding redundancies, because thoughtful writing says something new and interesting with each sentence and paragraph.
 Other commonly reported problems are weak content and organization, so it’s important to remember that quality research, planning and outlining make a difference.
 All of these problems lead to lower grades.
 If you want to review your grammar and punctuation skills, check out our tutorials and complete the exercises.

 What can a new student do to prepare for college-level writing?